nymtech/docs/content/run-nym-nodes/troubleshooting.md

 ./target/release/nym-mixnode init --id nym-nat --host 0.0.0.0 --announce-host 85.160.12.13 --layer 3 --location Mars
 ```

-- `--host 0.0.0.0` should work everytime even if your local machine IPv4 address changes.
+- `--host 0.0.0.0` should work every time even if your local machine IPv4 address changes.
 For example on Monday your router gives your machine an address `192.168.0.13` and on Wednesday, the DHCP lease will end and you will be asigned `192.168.0.14`.
 Using `0.0.0.0` should avoid this without having to set any static ip in your router`s configuration.
 - you can get your current IPv4 address by either using `curl ipinfo.io` if you're on MacOS or Linux or visiting [whatsmyip site](https://www.whatsmyip.org/).
 Simply copy it and use it as `--anounce-host` address.

 Make sure you check if your node is really mixing.
 You will need a bit of luck to set this up from your home behind NAT.